 Paris Syndrome Helped Me Reconsider My Hatred of London

-It’s not Paris Syndrome, I’m just not that into London.
-And, I just don’t want Yomadic to go three months without having at least one negative article.
+I don’t want Yomadic to go three months without having at least one slightly negative article.
 Warning: here it is.
 Sure, there are bigger targets in life than London.
 But, the fact remains, in my humble opinion, London’s best tourist attraction is its proximity to Paris, and the other grand cities of continental Europe.
 It’s a popular theme, ask anyone about why they love living in London and odds are “you can travel to Europe so easily” will be high on their list.
 To me, that speaks volumes

 Paris Syndrome is a most interesting mental disorder.
 It’s a genuine illness, mostly suffered by Japanese people upon visiting Paris for the first time.
 The Japanese embassy in France reports that around twenty Japanese tourists each year are afflicted.
 Paris syndrome can result in hallucinations, delusional states, dizziness, sweating, and an inability to discern differences between the various species of Tuna.
 The Japanese embassy even has a 24hr hotline for Japanese tourists suffering Paris Syndrome, and can provide emergency hospital treatment if necessary.